RaviTeja-Adrangi/Sql_Datawarehouse_Project/README.md

 ### 🔹 Documentation
 - Provide clear and structured documentation of the data model to support both business users and analytics teams.

+TL;DR

+This project focuses on transforming raw CSV data into meaningful business insights using the Medallion Architecture.

+Bronze layer: Raw CSV files are ingested as-is into tables by creating the required databases, schemas, and tables.

+Silver layer: Data is loaded from Bronze using ELT, cleaned, transformed, and standardized.
+All transformations are organized into stored procedures for easy execution and reusability.

+Gold layer: Business-ready views are created to expose curated data for reporting and analytics.

+👉 The end goal is to deliver clean, reliable, and insight-ready data that directly supports business decision-making.